bryanmac24/Projects/README.md

 # Projects
-These projects are based on my own interest and from coursework in college
+These projects are based on my own interest and from projects from work, coursework from college